-- Colourful Ingredients – colours announce the presence of powerful nutrients with antioxidant and anti-inflammatory action.
+- Colourful Ingredients – colors announce the presence of powerful nutrients with antioxidant and anti-inflammatory action.
 Pink and orange ingredients are the highlight of the cold season – pomegranate, beet, grapefruit, apple, orange, pumpkin, persimmon.
 In winter we need extra antioxidants to boost our immune system and liver function.
 Citrus fruits, pomegranate and pumpkin are my choice for the seasonal produce in my winter bowl.

-- Dark Leafy Greens – are the ones we should have on our plate daily, because of their detoxifying action.
+- Dark Leafy Greens – these are the ones we should have on our plate daily, due to their detoxifying action.
 Baby spinach and parsley are widely available in winter.

-- Fibre – in winter we tend to eat more and mostly cooked food, which burdens our digestive system.
-The microbiome needs fibre to fabric the byproducts that nurture our colon wall cells and maintain its health.
+- Fiber – in winter we tend to eat more and mostly cooked food, which burdens our digestive system.
+The microbiome needs fiber to fabric the byproducts that nurture our colon wall cells and maintain its health.
 The fibre is also needed for reducing the amount of time the food spends in our system.
 I’ve chosen chickpeas and broccoli for their high fibre content.

 - Protein – the hormone production is supported by the presence of certain amino-acids, and keeping a constant quality protein intake is a must for balanced hormone activity.
 Plant based protein is preferred over the animal one because of the effects on the estrogen production of the latter.
-Combining legumes with seeds and nuts is the best way to get all the amino-acids necessary for building the protein blocks, and also keep you satiated.
-Roasted chickpeas, walnuts and millet made a delicious protein-packed combo.
+Combining legumes with seeds and nuts is the best way to get all the amino-acids necessary for building the protein blocks and also keep you satiated.
+Roasted chickpeas, walnuts and millet make a delicious protein-packed combo.

 - Healthy Fats – are essential for the hormone production.
 Avocado and walnuts are my main winter fat choice.

 - Fermented Foods – our microbiome is a fascinating world, especially after reading about its connection with the neurotransmitters and mental health.
-If fibre nourishes them, fermented foods ensures the diversity of good bacteria.
-Think yoghurt, sauerkraut or kimchi.
-A happy microbiome means a super-active immune system, which is the key for staying away from colds and flu in winter.
-Homemade cabbage and beet sauerkraut is my favourite fermented food in winter.
+If fiber nourishes them, fermented foods ensure the diversity of good bacteria.
+Think yogurt, sauerkraut or kimchi.
+A happy microbiome means a super-active immune system, which is the key for staying away from colds and flu.
+Homemade cabbage and beet sauerkraut are my favorite fermented foods in winter.

 How To Build a Complete Winter Buddha Bowl